WasiqB/wasiqb.github.io/_appium/12-action-class.md

 }
 ```

-### How to use Activity Actions in Tests?
+## How to use Activity Actions in Tests?

-Here I've illustrated the use in the Tests class.
 ```java
 . . .
 @Test (dataProvider = "loginDataProvider")